What Is an ATS Resume? How Applicant Tracking Systems Read Resumes

 Why ATS matters in practice

 In high-volume hiring, recruiters rarely open every resume from scratch.
 They search, filter, and sort applications inside the ATS.
-If your resume is missing the right signals, your experience may be less visible even when you are qualified for the role.
+If your resume is missing the right terms or structure, your experience may be less visible even when you are qualified for the role.

 That is why ATS-friendly writing is not about stuffing keywords into your resume.
 It is about making your experience easy to interpret, easy to search, and easy to trust.